Last week, I opened a personal account at a Panama bank. And while that might not seem like a reason to celebrate, it is noteworthy.

 - AML: Anti-Money Laundering

 - EDD: Enhanced Customer Due-Diligence, and more…

 But now, my team has found that certain Panama bankers at a small number of Panama banks have seriously stepped up their game.

-Now, in addition to being a USD based economy and a 2-hour flight from Miami, Panama is showing signs that it might be on the verge of becoming the next great banking hub… at least in the Americas.
+Now, Panama has other benefits on top of being a USD based economy and a 2-hour flight from Miami.
+In fact, Panama is showing signs that it might be on the verge of becoming the next great banking hub… at least in the Americas.

 Don’t get me wrong, there are still a lot of hoops to jump through.
 And if you don’t know which banks (and bankers) to approach, you won’t get an account.

-But, if you have that information handy, it can be a straightforward account opening process that can deliver a useful bank account in USD.
+But, if you have that information handy, it can be a straightforward account opening process.
+And in doing so, you will access a useful bank account in USD.